StartASM/StartIDE/README.md

 This project leverages Svelte, TypeScript, and Tauri to provide a fast and cross-platform experience.

 ## Features
-- Syntax highlighting tailored for StartASM programs
+- Syntax highlighting for StartASM programs
-- Lightweight and responsive user interface
 - Cross-platform compatibility (macOS, Linux, Windows)
-- Integration with the StartASM compiler and runtime
+- Integration with the StartASM Compiler and Ignition
-- Easy-to-use installation process

 ## Prerequisites
 To build and run StartIDE, you'll need: